 Anyways, Keiichiro Watanabe did the thing, again:

-There’s a lot of tautology I could recite here.
-His drawings are otherworldly, the sense of speed is incredible, there’s a level of confidence so rarely seen in his approach, and so on.
-Those are all things we already know though.
-If you’re at all aware of who Keiichiro Watanabe the artist is- and it’s difficult not to be with how much fanfare he’s generated recently- then you’re likely already familiar with his methods.
-Instead of addressing the more readily topical aspects to his work, I want to focus on something specific which caught my during his Dororo scene:
+If you’re at all aware of who Keiichiro Watanabe the artist is- and it’s difficult not to be with how much fanfare he’s generated recently- then you’re likely already familiar with his output.
+So instead of addressing the more readily topical aspects to his work, I want to focus on something specific which caught my eye during his Dororo scene:

 According to episode director Nobuyoshi Arai, Watanabe took it upon himself to re-arrange storyboard for the part he animated.
 This, in and of itself is not a foreign concept.
 Most action animators at his level of prestige posses the freedom to either provide their input on the choreography, or straight up just draw the scene in the way they see fit.
 What makes his case so interesting to me however, is that the way he configured the board is not at all intuitive to the way action animation traditionally operates.

 The 180 ° rule is a term you may or may not have heard before, and while I call it a ‘rule’, as far as I know, it isn’t officially implemented as a core animation concept.
 Regardless, it essentially dictates the idea that if a cut ends with an object exiting the frame on the right, it should enter from the left of the next.
 This is a fairly intuitive idea and one that you’ll rightly find in most higher-end action scenes.
 After all, when animation is moving quickly, especially in the purely 2D-space, clarity is an important factor which leads to better, immediate understanding from the audience.
-Structuring the transitions between cuts in a way that makes both physical and temporal sense is important.
 To take a very straight-forward example from Norio Matsumoto, the final drawing in the first cut ends with Sasuke’s foot on Orochimaru’s forearm, with the wider shot in the next cut logically following from the same position:

 Knowing where and when to intentionally discard this concept of flow isn’t something that comes naturally- though many may do it accidentally without realizing, to varying degrees of effectiveness.
 Keiichiro Watanabe however, strikes me as an artist who is very aware of what he is doing and that is precisely what makes the utter lack of respect for traditional action methods in the previously shared Dororo scene so fascinating.
 By all metrics it should not work as well as it does.
 The 180 ° rule is broken on several occasions, without any warning, and yet, only by dissecting the scene on a cut-by-cut basis does it become noticeable.